 The normal length of jury service in the 15th Judicial District Court is one to two days.
-One day for jury panel selection and one day for trial.
-If a trial is expected to take longer than one day, the judge will advise jurors of the anticipated length of the trial.
+If a trial is expected to take longer, the judge will advise jurors of the anticipated length of the trial.
 Please note: if you are seated on a jury, it is possible that the trial may not actually start until several days after the jury selection date.

 If You are Summoned to Court

-After 5 p.m. on the evening before your scheduled appearance date, note your Panel letter and call 734.794.6755 and select option two.
+After 5 p.m. on the Friday before your scheduled appearance date, note your Panel letter and call 734.794.6755.
 A recorded announcement will advise which jurors are required to report on the following Appearance Date ("all", "none", or "Panel").

 - If you are not required to report, your jury service is complete.